 Moscow has been New Delhi’s largest defense supplier since the 1960s, accounting for 68 percent of India’s arms imports from 2012 to 2016, according to the Stockholm International Peace Research Institute (SIPRI).
 However, U.S. arms exports to India rose by 557 percent between 2008-2012 and 2013-2017, according to SIPRI.

 What has still not been made public is the exact number of systems sold, including the number of launchers and type of missiles to be delivered under the recently concluded contract.

-The standard S-400 battery consists of four transporter erector launchers (TELs) with four launch tubes per TEL, in addition to target acquisition and engagement (fire control) radar systems and a command post.
+The standard S-400 battery consists of four transporter erector launchers (TELs) with four launch tubes per TEL, in addition to long-range surveillance radar target acquisition and engagement (fire control) radar systems and a command post (vehicle).
 In the Russian military, two batteries make up a S-400 battalion (also known as a S-400 division), whereas a S-400 regiment consists of two battalions.

 While reports have repeatedly referred to five S-400 regiments or squadrons — the S-400s are reportedly destined for the Indian Air Force — these units, however, would be battalion-sized according to the Russian military structure.
 Consequently, the likely number of TELs to be delivered will be around 30, including an unknown number of missiles.
 As I explained previously:

 In comparison to its predecessor, the S-300, the S-400 air defense system features an improved radar system and updated software; it can purportedly fire four new types of surface-to-air (SAM) missiles in addition to the S-300’s 48N6E, a vertical tube launched, solid fuel, single stage SAM with an estimated range of 150 kilometers (93 miles), and the improved 48N6E2 missile with a reported range of 195 kilometers (121 miles)…